| CloserLook > John > John 14:1-31 |

 It

-might surprise you to learn that the Gospel of John doesn't actually record the Passover feast or the Lord's Supper.
+might surprise you to learn that the Gospel of John doesn't actually record the

 In

-fact, the first words we hear, in John 13:2 are --- "And supper being ended".
+fact, the first words we hear in John 13:2 are --- "And supper being ended.”

 However,

-John’s Gospel does give us an excellent account of the happenings in the
+John’s Gospel does give us an excellent account of the happenings in the upper

-upper room, after supper.
+room after supper.

 ~ ~ ~ ~ ~ ~